Go back to normal view

 Amongst distinguished members of the clergy, we remember in particular the Rev’d ‘Harry’ Clement Williams who was vicar from 1920 to 1938.
 He died in 1986 aged 106, being then the oldest living Anglican priest in the world!

-The present incumbent, the Rev’d Dr. Nicholas Henderson was originally Priest- in-Charge from 1985 and from 1996 has held the living as Vicar.
+The parish is presently in an interregnum, after the retirement of the Rev’d Dr. Nicholas Henderson> He was originally Priest- in-Charge from 1985 and from 1996 held the living as Vicar until the beginning of April 2018.
 For many years and until 2013 this was in plurality with our sister church of All Saints, Ealing, with whom we worked closely.

 We have a strong tradition of international ministry.
-There are links with the Diocese of Lake Malawi, Central Africa where the vicar Dr. Henderson was Bishop – elect from 2005 – 2009.
+There are links with the Diocese of Lake Malawi, Central Africa where the Dr. Henderson was Bishop-elect from 2005 – 2009.
 We are also twinned with St Mary’s Episcopal Church, Arlington Virginia, the Brazilian Dioceses of São Paulo and Brazilia, the Diocese of Guinea in West Africa and in Japan the Diocese of Tokohu.

 We host the Japanese Anglican Church (U.K.) with monthly Sunday Bible study and services held in Japanese.
 Twyford Church of England High School, which uses St Martin’s for school services, is situated within the parish.
-The Vicar is also Chaplain to the Acton Care Centre for the elderly and a Surrogate for marriages.
+The Assistant priest, the Revd.
+Brandy Pearson is Acting Chaplain to the Acton Care Centre for the elderly.